-KHS SECURITIES (PRIVATE) LIMITED NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED JUNE 30, 2021
+S SECURITIES (PRIVATE) LIMITED OTES TO THE FINANCIAL STATEMENTS OR THE YEAR ENDED JUNE 30, 2022

-1. THE COMPANY AND ITS OPERATIONS
+THE COMPANY AND ITS OPERATIONS

 KHS Securities (Private) Limited (the Company) was incorporated as a private limited company in Pakistan under the Companies Ordinance, 1984 (now the Companies Act, 2017) on August 16, 2002.
 The Company is a corporate member of the Pakistan Stock Exchange Limited (Formerly: Lahore Stock Exchange Limited).
 Its principle activities include trading and brokerage for equities, underwriting of public issues etc. The registered office of the Company is located at room no.511, 5th floor, Lahore Stock Exchange Building, 10-Khayaban-e-Aiwan-e-Iqbal, Lahore.
+During the year ended June 30, 2022, the company was re-classified in the "Trading Only" category of securities broker as specified in the Securities Brokers (Licensing and Operations) Regulations, 2016.